-29 CHAPTER 4.
+12 CHAPTER 4.
 COMMITTEES

 - S4-1.
 Standing committees.
 The presiding officer of the Senate shall announce the members of the following standing committees after their selection by the president pro tempore and the minority leader.
 The number of members is indicated after each committee:

-- 1) Agriculture and Natural Resources (9)
+- 1. Agriculture and Natural Resources (7)

-- 35 2) Appropriations (9)
+- 2. Appropriations (9)

-- 3) Commerce and Energy (7)
+- 3. Commerce and Energy (9)

-- 37 4) Education (7)
+- 4. Education (7)

-- 5) Government Operations and Audit (5)
+- 5. Government Operations and Audit (5)

-- 39 6) Health and Human Services (7)
+- 6. Health and Human Services (7)

-- 7) Judiciary (7)
+- 7. Judiciary (7)

-- 41 8) Legislative Procedure (7)
+- 8. Legislative Procedure (7)

-- 42 9) Local Government (7)
+- 9. Local Government (7)

-- 43 10) Military and Veterans Affairs (5)
+- 10. Military and Veterans Affairs (5)

-- 44 11) Retirement Laws (5)
+- 11. Retirement Laws (5)

-- 12) State Affairs (9)
+- 28 12.
+State Affairs (9)

-- 46 13) Taxation (7)
+- 29 13.
+Taxation (7)

-- 14) Transportation (7)
+- 14. Transportation (7)

-- The president of the Senate is an ex officio member of the committee on legislative procedure.
+- 31 The president of the Senate is an ex officio member of the committee on legislative procedure.

-S4-2.
+- S4-2.
 Chairs of standing committees.
 The president pro tempore of the Senate shall serve as the chair of the legislative procedure committee.
 For other committees, the member of a committee announced first is the chair.
 In the absence of the chair, the member announced next shall act as chair, and so on as often as necessary.

-S4-3.
+- S4-3.
 Referral of bills to committee.
 Upon the first reading of a bill, the president pro tempore of the Senate or his designee shall assign that bill to an appropriate committee for hearing.

+- 38 S4-4.
+COVID-19 restrictions in committee.
+Each member of the Senate is expected to wear a mask while attending a Senate committee.
+Any member of the Senate not wearing a mask shall, as much as practical, remain at least six feet distance from any legislative staff.
+Any person not a member of the Senate shall wear a mask while attending a Senate committee meeting.
+The committee chair may allow a person to remove his or her mask when speaking to the committee.
+Signs shall be posted to notify persons of these restrictions.

-7 CHAPTER 5.
+44 CHAPTER 5.
 RULES

-- S5-1.
+S5-1.
 Adoption, suspension, or amendment of rules.
 A motion to adopt the rules of the Senate shall be decided by a majority of the members-elect, subject to debate.
-A motion to suspend or amend a rule of the Senate shall be decided by a two-thirds majority of the members-elect, subject to debate. - S5-2.
+A motion to suspend or amend a rule of the Senate shall be decided by a two-thirds majority of the members-elect, subject to debate.

+S5-2.
 Proceedings governed by Mason's Manual.
-Mason's Manual of Legislative Procedure governs the proceedings of the Senate in all cases not covered by these rules or the Joint Rules. - S5-3.
+Mason's Manual of Legislative Procedure governs the proceedings of the Senate in all cases not covered by these rules or the Joint Rules.

+S5-3.
 Conflicting rules.
 If the Senate rules and the Joint Rules conflict, the Senate Rules govern.

-16 CHAPTER 6.
-17 CONSENT CALENDAR
+4 CHAPTER 6.
+5 CONSENT CALENDAR